pojono/pojono/README.md

-👋 Hi, I’m @pojono
+👋 Welcome to my github page!

-I am a software engineer with 4+ years of experience.
-I am passionate about technologies and innovations.
+👨‍💻 I am a software engineer with 4+ years of experience.

+🚀 I am passionate about technologies and innovations

 #golang, #postgresql, #typescript